 Article IV.
 Academic Review Policies and Procedures

-A. Guidelines for Promotion and Tenure (Tenured and tenured track faculty)
+A. Guidelines for Promotion and Tenure (Tenured and tenure track faculty)

 The purpose of promotion and tenure reviews in NCIAS is to ensure a fair and impartial process for review and evaluation of each candidate.
 A candidate is promoted, granted tenure, or retained on the basis of excellent performance and the promise of continued excellence, in scholarship and artistic activity, teaching, and service.

-NCIAS faculty at Arizona State University are expected to sustain an ongoing and coherent program of research or creative work that results in significant scholarly or artistic contributions.
-As teachers, faculty are expected to maintain command of their field(s) of specialization, and to teach effectively.
-Finally, to achieve excellence in service, faculty members are expected to contribute to the development of Arizona State University, to their professional field, and/or to the community.
+Faculty responsibilities for NCIAS faculty at Arizona State University are described in the Academic Affairs Manual (ACD 202-01).

 NCIAS uses a peer review process to evaluate a faculty member’s contributions.
 Faculty colleagues typically are the most knowledgeable about a candidate’s field.
 The peer review process is designed to foster excellence and high standards, to recognize distinctive abilities and accomplishments of individual faculty members, and to make informed recommendations for promotion and tenure and for probationary evaluations.
 Schools, with the approval of the Dean, are free to develop standing personnel committees to conduct reviews in lieu of a peer review committee system.